Continued AI Scaling Requires Repeated Efficiency Doublings: Introduction

 But prediction is only the first fact.
 Scaling laws are also unreasonably effective in a stronger, Wigner-like sense \cite{wigner1960unreasonable}.
 They remain surprisingly portable across changing architectures, precisions, sparsity patterns, and training-adjacent regimes, and AI progress has continued despite the diminishing returns they encode.
 The deeper question is therefore not only why the law predicts, but why it keeps traveling and why movement along it keeps happening in practice.

-The thesis of this paper is that both facts have the same source.
-Scaling laws are unreasonably effective because they abstract over realization details.
-The compute variable is best read not as a record of a specific implementation, but as \emph{logical compute}: an abstract measure of model-side work.
+The thesis of this paper is direct.
+Continued AI scaling requires repeated efficiency doublings.
+The reason is that the compute variable in the classical law is best read not as a record of a specific implementation, but as \emph{logical compute}: an abstract measure of model-side work.
 Once that distinction is made, the practical burden of scaling depends on a separate efficiency term that governs how physical resources are converted into logical compute.
 The same abstraction that makes the law portable also creates a persistent efficiency game in hardware, algorithms, and systems, because it leaves many ways to realize additional logical compute more cheaply.

 This framing keeps the paper focused on one interpretive claim and one formal extension.
 The interpretive claim is that \(C\) in the classical law should be read as logical compute.
 The formal extension is that once efficiency compounds over time, progress depends not only on the static exponent \(\kappa\), but on the rate of efficiency doubling.
 Under that view, diminishing returns are not merely a flatter loss curve.
-They are rising operational burden.
+They are rising operational burden, and repeated efficiency doublings become a practical requirement for sustaining scaling.
+The natural historical analogy is Moore's Law, understood not as a theorem of nature but as a durable engineering expectation that organized investment around repeated gains in effective capability \cite{moore1965cramming}.

-Recent work extends classical scaling analyses to inference-aware training, precision, and sparse routing \cite{sardana2024beyond,kumar2024precision,ludziejewski2024fgmoe,ludziejewski2025jointmoe}.
+Recent work extends classical scaling analyses to inference-aware training, precision, sparse routing, and test-time compute allocation \cite{sardana2024beyond,kumar2024precision,ludziejewski2024fgmoe,ludziejewski2025jointmoe,snell2024testtime,chen2024provable}.
 Those refinements matter, but they are not the paper's main target.
 Here they serve as evidence that the empirical compute--loss relation remains useful across changing realization choices.
 The goal is not another fitted variant of the law.
 It is to clarify what the classical variable means and what the classical formulation leaves out when used as a guide to real progress.